utkudoganay9/Roadmap/NodeBean_Java_Training/README.md

 - **Conditionals**: Make decisions in your code with confidence.

 ## Features
-- Interactive exercises that provide hands-on experience.
+- Popular exercises that provide hands-on experience.
 - Challenges that test your understanding and push your limits.
-- A supportive community that's here to help you on your journey.

 ## Getting Started
 1. Clone the repository to your local machine.
-2. Open the exercises in your favorite Java IDE.
+2. Open the exercises in your favorite Java IDE (My choise is Intellij Idea 🤣).
 3. Start coding and watch your skills grow!

 ## Support